-This incorporates the Bank's physical and digital infrastructure through which its conducts its business activities.
-It includes our branch network, agency banking, MB mobile, and ICT domain which we are in the process of enhancing and simplifying.
+This incorporates the Bank's physical and digital infrastructure through which it conducts its business activities.
+It includes our branch network, agency banking, mobile banking, and other ICT domain.
 Manufactured resources facilitate our engagement with customers, people, the society, and other stakeholders.
-Our distribution network comprising banking outlets (4), corporate office, Umoja ATMs (280), Agency Banking Maendeleo (1,280) and other customer touch points constitute this capital.
-It also covers our ICT infrastructure and security.
+Our distribution network comprising 4banking outlets, corporate head office, 1,820 Maendeleo Wakala (Agency banking), and more than 1,000 ATMs (300 Umoja ATMs, and around 700 NMB ATMs which came to effect after integration between NMB and Umoja switch).